 An important feature of the Phase 2+ concept is the notion of a 'Greener Bridgeport'.
 Encompassing several flanking blocks on the north-side of the Bridgeport Avenue extension are expanded boulevard spaces ('Green Boulevards') that incorporates a meandering pathway and informal tree planting - similar to the planting scheme fronting the rear lane townhomes in Phase 1.
-The Green Boulevards - in conjunction with the woodlot-park and connected park/swm pond - will reinforce the notion of a 'Greener' Bridgeport Avenue and provide more natural aesthetic and character to Bridgeport Avenue .
+The Green Boulevards will reinforce the notion of a 'Greener' Bridgeport Avenue and provide more natural aesthetic and character to Bridgeport Avenue.

-Another important feature of the concept are the evenly distributed and strategically located park spaces, which cater to its surrounding population in each quadrant of the plan.
+Another important feature of the concept are the strategically located park spaces, which cater to its surrounding population in each quadrant of the plan.
 Views of the parks are either exposed along a neighbourhood collector road, or are placed at a termination point along a local road.
 Where possible, homes will front onto parks, open space and other natural features in order to maximize views to these amenities.

 Gateway features and fencing treatments - similar to those used in Phase 1- will be placed at both entry points along Century Road.
-Furthermore, window streets fronting Century Road and parkettes along the Bridgeport Avenue extension will incorporate secondary feature markers and fencing to continue the theming throughout the community.
+Furthermore, window streets fronting Century Road and the stormwater management (swm) pond along the Bridgeport Avenue extension will incorporate secondary feature markers and fencing to continue the theming throughout the community.
 These features will help support the community's identity and provide a sense of arrival into Mahogany.

-Overall, Phase 2+ of Mahogany will continue to build on Phase 1 and provide a distinct neighbourhood identity while still referencing the existing local character of Manotick.
+Overall, Phase 2+ of Mahogany will continue to build on Phase 1 and provide a distinct neighbourhood identity while still respecting the existing local character of Manotick.